 Writer Bixby claimed that director Cahn rewrote his more elaborate original script to bring the price tag below $100,000 dollars.
 The finished film takes place on a few nondescript sets, a beach, and the exterior of the Griffith Observatory, which not very convincingly stands in for an Italian research museum.
 A ponderous narration informs us about Quintillus, an Etruscan gladiator killed in the Biblical-era eruption of Mt.
 Vesuvius (Bob Bryant).
 His petrified corpse is unearthed in an archeological dig.
 Brought to the museum, it proceeds to come to life and murder various individuals, beginning with an unlucky truck driver.
 It is determined that Quintillus has been reanimated by the radioactive dirt in which he was entombed.
 While researcher Dr. Paul Mallon (Richard Anderson) debates the mystery, Mallon’s artist girlfriend Tina Enright (Elaine Edwards) falls under the influence of the stone figure’s magic spell.
 As it turns out, Tina is the reincarnation of Quintillus’ great love from long ago.
 The stone monster eventually seizes Tina and carries her off.
 Dr. Mallon realizes that Quintillus thinks the eruption is still happening, and is trying to take Tina to the safety of the ocean.

-None of this happens.
-The mostly flat-lit sets look cheap, the dialogue is padded with irrelevant chatter and the unfortunate actors mostly stand rooted in place to read their lines.
+Don’t look for any of that stuff in this movie..
+The mostly flat-lit sets are cheap, the dialogue is padded with irrelevant chatter and the unfortunate actors do a lot of standing rooted in place to read their lines.
 A droning narrator is heard at frequent intervals, re-capping the story and telling us what we’re seeing, as if nobody’s expecting us to pay attention.
 Edward Cahn’s direction creates little in the way of mystique around the flaky white stone monster, which is on view from the very first shot.
 As it has all the mystery of a mannequin covered with plaster, nobody seems to be particularly frightened by it.
 Deprived of a scare factor, our minds wander to thoughts of how the costume bends and wrinkles when Quintillus walks… he’s the first-ever rubberized plaster man.

 Richard Anderson looks unengaged in the drama before him, and in more than one shot seems outright embarrassed.
-Elaine Edwards, the lady with the psychic connection to Quintillus, does the best that she can.
+As the lady with the psychic connection to Quintillus, Elaine Edwards does the best that she can.
 When hanging limp in the statue’s arms, she appears to be holding her head up, perhaps to avoid receiving a concussion when the obviously vision-impaired actor in the Quintillus suit (Bob Bryant) walks through doorways.

 Attractive Adele Mara (The Sands of Iwo Jima) plays the secondary female lead, a former girlfriend of Paul.
 Her accent sounds pasted-on, and definitely not Italian.
-Almost everybody else just stands still to recite their lines in director Cahn’s cost-saving static master shooting style.
+Almost everybody else just stands still when they talk in director Cahn’s cost-saving static master shooting style.

 Charles Gemora’s blank-faced monster costume has a face that looks like the dark side of the moon.
 More creative lighting could easily have made it much more scary.
 Inside the monster suit, Bob Bryant does his best to move in a rigid fashion, even when his plaster-like skin wrinkles and stretches.